 The park is large and a pleasure to visit with kids: you can stroll or cycle and several playgrounds make it a favourite for local families and visitors alike.

-You can read a selection of our favourite family friendly restaurants and eateries in Amsterdam here
+You can read a selection of our favorite family friendly restaurants and eateries in Amsterdam here

 Soccer lovers may be excited by the idea of visiting the stadium of legendary Ajax.